samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ---

 **TL;DR:** In this article, you will learn the basic concepts of React.
 After that, you will have the chance to use React in action while creating a simple Q&A (Questions & Answers) app that relies on a backend API.
 If needed, you can check [this GitHub repository to check the code that supports this article](https://github.com/auth0-blog/react-tutorial).
 Have fun!

+## Prerequisites

+Although not mandatory, you should know a few things about JavaScript, HTML, and CSS before diving in in this tutorial.
+If you do not have previous experience with these technologies, you might not have an easy time following the instructions in this article and it might be a good idea to step back and learn about them first.
+If you do have previous experience with web development, then stick around and enjoy the article.

+Also, you will need to have Node.js and NPM installed in your development machine.
+If you don't have these tools yet, please, [read and follow the instructions on the official documentation to install Node.js](https://nodejs.org/en/download/).
+NPM, which stands for Node Package Manager, comes bundled into the default Node.js installation.

+Lastly, you will have to have access to a terminal in your operating system.
+If you are using MacOS X or Linux, you are good to go.
+If you are on Windows, you will probably be able to use [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) without problems.